Jayme Closs Investigation Updates: New Details Emerge, Suspect Jake Patterson Reveals What Happened

 — CNN Breaking News (@cnnbrk) January 14, 2019

 Apparently, Patterson didn’t even know Jayme’s name until after he kidnapped her.
-In addition, he only learned James and Denise’s names from news reports and social media posts after the incident.
+In addition, he only learned James’ and Denise’s names from news reports and social media posts after the incident.

-KTTC details that James saw Patterson driving up their Barron home driveway that night in October, and he was shining a flashnight through his front window to try to determine who was there.
+KTTC details that James saw Patterson driving up their Barron home driveway that night in October, and he was shining a flashlight through his front window to try to determine who was there.
 Jake detailed that he told James to get on the ground, and when he didn’t, Patterson shot and killed him.

 According to Fox2Now, Jayme told authorities that she woke up that night when she heard her dog barking.
 She went to check it out and also saw Patterson driving up the family’s driveway.
 When he shot her father, she raced to a bathroom with her mother to hide.